Kohli And Shami Star As India Reach World Cup Final - UrduPoint

 Tendulkar hailed Kohli's "skill and passion".

-"I couldn't be happier that an Indian broke my record," wrote Tendulkar, a team-mate of Kohli when India beat Sri Lanka in the 2011 final at the Wankhede, on X, formerly Twitter.
+"I couldn't be happier that an Indian broke my record," wrote Tendulkar on X, formerly Twitter.

 There was controversy at the start on Wednesday following revelations the match was being played on a used, rather than fresh, pitch.

-New Zealand thought they had number tree Kohli out for a second-ball duck, lbw to Southee, but their review revealed an inside edge.
+New Zealand thought they had number three Kohli out for a second-ball duck, lbw to Southee, but their review revealed an inside edge.

 An unflustered Kohli completed his third of the tournament, as chants of "Kohli, Kohli" rang round the ground with a two off Ferguson, having faced 106 balls, hitting eight fours and a six.